 A study published in the British Medical Journal looked at more than 7,000 civil servants in London between 45 and 70 years of age.
-The researchers found evidence of decline in cognitive functioning in all memory categories among the older age groups, which was to be expected, but the shocking discovery was that people as young as 45 also began to exhibit a decline in cognitive functioning.
+The researchers found evidence of decline in cognitive functioning in all memory categories among the older age groups, which was to be expected.
+But the shocking discovery was that people as young as 45 also began to exhibit a decline in cognitive functioning.

-Protect Your Cognitive Functioning
+How to Protect Cognitive Functioning

 To keep your memory intact, it’s also important to make sure you’re getting plenty of zinc.
 I recommend 30 mg of zinc along with 2 mg of copper daily.